-6 CLASS Juniors 3-6 months of age, Intermediate 6-8 months of age and Seniors over 8 months of age: American, Giant Angora, Beveren, Californian, Champagne D'Argent, Creme D'Argent, Checkered Giant, American Chinchilla, Giant Chinchilla, Cinnamon, Flemish Giant, Hotot, English Lop, French Lop, New Zealand, Palomino, Satin, Silver Fox and all other recognized breeds.
+6 Class: Juniors 3-6 months of age, Intermediate 6-8 months of age and Seniors over 8 months of age: American, Giant Angora, Beveren, Californian, Champagne D'Argent, Creme D'Argent, Checkered Giant, American Chinchilla, Giant Chinchilla, Cinnamon, Flemish Giant, Hotot, English Lop, French Lop, New Zealand, Palomino, Satin, Silver Fox and all other recognized breeds.

-MEAT RABBITS (Meat Pen, Fryer, Stewer, Roaster)
+Meat Rabbits: (Meat Pen, Fryer, Stewer, Roaster)

-1. Meat pens must be a pen of 3 and fryers are single.
+- 1. Meat pens must be a pen of 3 and fryers are single.
 Meat pen rabbits will be divided into two (2) classes; lightweight and heavyweight.
 Lightweight class each rabbit will weigh 3 1⁄2 to 4 1⁄2 pounds.
 Heavyweight class each rabbit will weigh 4 1⁄2 to 5 1⁄2 pounds.
 They must be of the same breed and variety, and not more than 70 days old.
 Meat pens, fryers, stewers, or roasters eliminated for being underweight or disqualified by the judge for sickness or disease will be ineligible to sell in the 4-H Auction.
-Exhibitors are not required to show a breed rabbit in order to show a meat rabbit.

-- 2. Roaster: a single meat rabbit less than 6 months of age and up to 8 pounds. - 3.
+Exhibitors are not required to show a breed rabbit in order to show a meat rabbit - 2.
+Roaster: a single meat rabbit less than 6 months of age and up to 8 pounds. - 3.
 Stewer: a single meat rabbit over 6 months of age and over 8 pounds. - 4.
 4-H member can show ONE meat pen and/or ONE fryer as well as on stewer and one roaster.
 Each 4-H member must choose either meat pen or fryer or roaster or stewer to sell in the auction.
 Refer to the above rules in this section for qualifications. - 5.
 Any meat rabbits that have been sold through the auction, are ineligible to be shown in any other 4-H show. - 6.
 All meat rabbits must be tattooed prior to fair (no assigned numbers).
-4-H member will be permitted to have 6 animals tattooed, but may bring only one pen of three rabbits and/or 1 fryer, 1 stewer, and 1 roaster to the county fair.
-THERE WILL BE NO EXCEPTIONS.
-If a member has a conflict and cannot attend the tattoo sessions or cannot tattoo on his/her own rabbit, prior arrangements MUST be made with the superintendent BEFORE the last tattoo session or the meat pen and fryer cannot be shown at the county fair.
+4-H member will be permitted to have 6 animals tattooed, but may bring only one pen of three rabbits and/or 1 fryer, 1 stewer, and 1 roaster to the county fair. <a href="https://docs.org/repressions.org/repressio meat pen and fryer cannot be shown at the county fair.
 Only Champion Meat Pen and Reserve Champion Meat Pen will be eligible for the Sale of Champions.

-4-H Rabbit Ambassador Contest
+4-H Rabbit Ambassador Contest:

-Saturday, June 29, 2024, 9:00am, Rabbit Barn, Fairgrounds
+Saturday, June 28, 2025, 9:00am, Rabbit Barn, Fairgrounds

-Requirements
+Requirements: